shivharis/turtlebot3_wiki/docs/source/turtlebot3/sbc_software.rst

 ROS needs IP addresses to communicate between the turtlebot and the remote PC.

-Type the next to find out the IP addresses.
+Type the next to find out the IP address.

 .. code-block:: bash